FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 MUST be the provisioning identifier for both the inner identity, and any inner password.

-This process ensures that most EAP methods will work for provisioning, at the expense of potential security attacks.
-TBD - discuss.

 It is RECOMMENDED that provisioning be done via a TLS-based EAP methods.
 TLS provides for authentication of the EAP server, along with security and confidentiality of any provisioning data exchanged in the tunnel.